d7deve/BankingAnalyticsDashboard_Loan-Complaints/README.md

 # Banking Analytics Dashboard

-End-to-end banking analytics project built from scratch using SQL Server, NoSQL, and Power BI.
+End-to-end banking analytics project built from scratch for practicing using SQL Server, NoSQL, and Power BI.
+Data was AI-generated for practice, and all queries were manually typed, reviewed, and understood line by line.

 ## Tools
 - SSMS / SQL Server